iwparry/cloud_computing_with_AWS/SETUP_AWS.md

 ```
 This will copy our app folder from our local device to our instance on AWS.

-Once this is done we can login to our AWS instance
+Once this is done we can login to our AWS instance.